bridgecrew-perf6/ClusterDeployment/TF_README.md

 Step 4: Get Access keys and database endpoint
   * Run the command below to get your IAM credentials for the kubernetes cluster.
+  * AWS configure on any machnine that needs to access the cluster.
     > terraform output user_access_keys

   * Run the next command to get the URL for your database
     > terraform output database_endpoint

+## Configuring Secrets

+* Secret.yml files will need to be configured for the RDS and email verification
+* Add the following code to your secret.yml file

+> apiVersion: v1

+> kind: Secret

+> metadata:

+  > name: bubble-secret

+> type: Opaque

+> stringData:

+  > db-url: jdbc:postgresql://[DATABASE URL]:5432/bubbledb

+  > db-username: [DATABASE USERNAME]

+  > db-password: [DATABASE PASSWORD]

+  > email-address: [EMAIL ADDRESS]@gmail.com

+  > email-password: [EMAIL PASSWORD]

+ * Run following command to apply to terrafrom script (make sure you are in the right namspace)

+ > kubectl apply --secret.yml